 Warfarin’s Black Box Warning: Bleeding Risk

-The drug label advises patients to report any unusual bleeding, bruising or other signs and symptoms of internal bleeding, such as headache, dizziness or weakness to their health care provider.
+As of 2022, the drug label advises patients to report any unusual bleeding, bruising or other signs and symptoms of internal bleeding, such as headache, dizziness or weakness to their health care provider.

 Warfarin Side Effects?

 Aside from bleeding, warfarin use is associated with several other side effects.
 These side effects can range from mild adverse reactions, such as nausea or abdominal pain, to rare but serious complications, such as calciphylaxis (calcium build-up in small blood vessels of the fat and skin tissues) and tissue necrosis (death of body tissue).